How to Install the Free SharePoint Project Management Template

 What Kind of Project Management Functionality do you get?

 The template comes with a “landing page,” aka the project homepage, which gives you summary information of the project.
-Simply drill-down to get more detailed information in the underlying lists and reports.
+Simply drill down to get more detailed information in the underlying lists and reports.

-As mentioned above, the template homepage is a jumping off point to more detailed project management dashboards.
 For example, you can access the Project Status dashboard (pictured below) report for a detailed look at the progress of all the tasks, health, estimated finish, etc. including historic status.

 Why not start managing your projects on SharePoint today?
 The template is completely free and will extend out-of-the-box SharePoint to help you manage a project.
-It will run on SharePoint 2010, 2013, 2016, 2019 and SharePoint Online

-Editor’s Note: This post was originally published in November 2012 and has updated for freshness, accuracy, and comprehensiveness.
+Editor’s Note: This post was originally published in November 2012 and has been updated for freshness, accuracy, and comprehensiveness.